JurgenBlitz/TMBD-React-test/README.md

 # TMBD/React technical test

-This is a simple project with React, pulling from the renown The MOvie DB (TMDB) to display a list of popular shows and movies, as well as showing a detailed view of the selected show or moviw when clicking on it.
+This is a simple project with React, pulling from the renown The Movie DB (TMDB) to display a list of popular shows and movies, as well as showing a detailed view of the selected show or moviw when clicking on it.

 ## Stack